kbase/collections/design/paging.md

 * Can only navigate to the next page after the current page.
 Navigating to page 10 from page 1 would require 9 full page loads.
-  * Binary search to a particular value is possible, but still relatively expensive and confusing for users.
 * May not work well on non-unique fields
   * If a page has more than a page size's number of identical values in the field being paged over, it is impossible to advance further.